 In the EU, all mutilation is prohibited (annex of Directive 99/74/EC).
-However, in order to prevent feather pecking and cannibalism, the Member States may authorise beak trimming provided it is carried out by qualified staff on chickens that are less than 10 days old.
+However, in order to prevent feather pecking and cannibalism, the Member States may authorise beak trimming provided it is carried out by qualified staff, on chickens younger than 10 days.

 Especially relevant for the egg sector is Directive 99/74/EC, laying down minimum standards for the protection of laying hens.
-The welfare Directive required that from 1 January 2003 the space allowance per hen in conventional cages increased from 450 cm to 550 cm per hen.
+The welfare Directive required that from 1 January 2003 the space allowance per hen in conventional cages increased from 450 cm2 to 550 cm2 per hen.
 From 2012, laying hens can only be kept in enriched cages or alternative (non-cage) systems.
-The enriched cage gives each hen 750 cm surface area, increased cage height, a perch, a nest box and litter.
+The enriched cage gives each hen 750 cm2 surface area, increased cage height, a perch, a nest box and litter.
 Since this change towards enriched cages has large consequences for the sector, resulting in high additional costs, the impact of this Directive is discussed in Section 1.3.